Monday, December 18, 2023

 9-Year-Old Love Letter

-You opted out of soccer this fall and stayed with your spring flag football team, which you loved.
-Your team won the division championship but you didn't get to play the position you wanted, so we're evaluating our family values when choosing sports teams.
-The playoff game was against former Seahawk Richard Sherman's son's team.
-You lost, but it was a pretty epic experience.
-When those kids are in the NFL you'll be able to say you played against them when you were eight.
-Basketball last winter went fine but we've decided to opt out of winter team sports to focus on skiing as a family.
-Piano lessons only lasted about three months before you decided to take a break (aka, quit).
-I'm still hoping you'll go back.
-You used your money to get a new bike over the summer.
-You're signed up to play lacrosse and more flag football in the spring.
+You opted out of soccer this fall and stuck with your spring flag football team, which you loved.
+Your team won the division championship, though you didn’t get to play the position you wanted.
+So now, we’re thinking more deeply about how our family values show up when choosing sports teams.
+One of the playoff games was against former Seahawk Richard Sherman’s son’s team.
+You lost—but what an epic experience!
+When those kids make it to the NFL, you’ll be able to say you played against them when you were eight.

 You and Hazel are besties.
-She is constantly asking you to do things for her and you consistently offer your love and support.
-You play together regularly and share a special bond.
-Your relationship with Owen has been up and down.
-You guys find plenty of ways to engage in activities together and equal opportunities to fight.
-You're still pretty much always down for a good board game and have recently discovered "Dude Perfect."
-You never got around the putting the Lego sets from last Christmas together but will play school or build forts all day.
+She’s constantly asking you to do things for her, and you consistently offer your love and support.
+You play together often and share a truly special bond.
+Your relationship with Owen has had its ups and downs—plenty of shared activities, and just as many sibling squabbles.
+You’re always up for a good board game and recently discovered “Dude Perfect.”
+The Lego sets from last Christmas are still untouched, but you could build forts and play school all day.

 Happy birthday, sweet boy.